 - You can unmap Xbox Elite buttons with reWASD.
 As a result, the initial action assigned to the gamepad button won’t apply, so you use the actions mapped from keyboard and mouse.

-- A cheat for MLG gamers: if you want to make an in-game combo you can remap controller to keyboard with reWASD without unmapping.
+- If you want to make an in-game combo you can remap controller to keyboard with reWASD without unmapping.

 - reWASD features can be implemented not only in gaming: you can use controller as keyboard and mouse in any application (in Windows Media Player, graphic editors, etc.).

 To start mapping controller to keyboard download and install reWASD.
 It’s free to try, so it would be easy to start.

 The creators of well-known distributional gaming platform — Steam — released the Steam Controller in November 2015.
 It assigns keyboard to gamepad, assigns controller to mouse buttons and works with all Steam games (even ones that don’t support gamepads).
 Later they went further — now you can use your regular gamepads as Steam Controller: Steam analogizes your gamepad with one and permits you customize default mappings.
 Note that PlayStation controllers are fully supported by Steam, while Xbox Controllers support is in beta.